Make-School-Courses/BEW-2.2-Docker-DevOps-Deployments/Lessons/Containers.md

 # 🐳 Interacting With Docker Containers

-⭐️ GOAL: Introduce the course and inform students on the purpose of Docker.
+⭐️ GOAL: Learn about the purpose of Docker.

 ## Minute-by-Minute